Hungry Horse Outside – Irish Equine Rescue Charity

 Notice: We value every call we receive but unfortunately we can not answer private numbers.
 Thank you for your understanding.

-Thanks for dropping by!We are a small rescue based in County Longford, We rescue mainly horses but do take in cats/dogs/goats on occasion.
-We rely on volunteers so any offers of help would be gratefully accepted.
+To start, we are a large equine rescue based in County Longford, We rescue mainly horses, with the exception of some cats and dogs.
 Our aim is to re-home as many horses as is possible and to educate people on the responsibilities of equine care.

-Last year across rural Ireland, thousands of Horses, ponies and Donkeys were left without adequate food, water, shelter and basic care – leading to starvation, abandonment, illness and in many cases – death.
+Each year across rural Ireland, thousands of Horses, ponies, and Donkeys were left without adequate food, water, shelter and basic care – leading to starvation, abandonment, illness and in many cases – death.
 Horses feature enormously in the tradition and heritage of Ireland.
 The Connemara Pony, Irish Draught, Famous Thoroughbreds and Sports horses – and of course, the iconic donkey on a windswept bog.

 ‘Hungry Horse Outside’, based near Newtownforbes, Co.
-Longford, is a small group of volunteers who’s aim is to help the plight of hungry, neglected and abused Horses, Ponies and Donkeys [as well as the occasional dog, cat and goat!].
+Longford, is a small group of people whose aim is to help the plight of hungry, neglected and abused Horses, Ponies and Donkeys, as well as the occasional dog, cat, and goat.

 How we do it you ask?